Skip to content

 When is ATP?

-ATP runs Monday-Friday from 2:30–5:30 p.m. throughout the school year.
+ATP is held Monday-Friday from 2:30 p.m. – 5:30 p.m. throughout the school year.
 The program generally runs from early-mid September to mid-May of each school year.
-BCAT’s ATP program follows Brockway Area School Districts calendar for holidays, flex days, and in-service.
+BCAT’s ATP program follows Brockway Area School District’s calendar for holidays, flex days, and in-service.
 Please check our Facebook page in the event of inclement weather for possible cancellations.
-Information regarding ATP cancellations will be posted to our Facebook page.

 How Do I Get Involved?

 All students need to do is show up!
-Enrollment forms are available at schools, and our center.
-Students are required to turn in enrollment forms to continue in the after-school program.
+Enrollment forms are available at schools and our center.
+Students are required to turn in enrollment forms to attend the after-school program.

 Please note there is no commitment to our program.
 There is no penalty or fees should a student choose not to return to our programming.

 It is our mission to educate and inspire youth through the arts.
 We like to provide opportunities for students they may not have the chance to experience otherwise.
-We do this by taking our after-school students on various field trips throughout the year, with their dedication to our program.
+We do this by taking our after-school students on various field trips throughout the year.

 In the past, we have traveled to various places such as Philadelphia, PA, St. Petersburg, FL, Kansas City, MO, Pittsburgh, PA, Yellowstone National Park, New York City, NY, and more!
-On these trips we may visit museum, or attend art conferences or workshops, but it also our goal to expose our students to the culture of the location we are visiting!
-For instance, we may try different ethnic cuisines, sight-see around town, visit historical and cultural centers, all to expand their horizons!
+On these trips we may visit museums or attend art conferences / workshops, but it is also our goal to expose our students to the culture of the location we are visiting!
+For instance, we may try different ethnic cuisines, sight-see around town, or visit historical and cultural centers – all to expand their horizons!

-We also visit various state colleges throughout the year such as Edinboro University, Slippery Rock University, Penn State, and more, all to give students the opportunity to visit these schools and learn about their programs and environment.
+We also visit various colleges within Pennsylvania throughout the year such as Edinboro University, Slippery Rock University, Penn State, and more.
+Students are able to visit these schools and learn about their programs and environment.

 Ceramic Arts